-Often when creating a blog, its very easy to get caught up trying to emulate all the different blogs you see.
+Often when creating a blog, it's very easy to get caught up trying to emulate all the different blogs you see.
 What is essential to do at first is to determine what your blog means to you.
 Are you trying to share your own life or thoughts?
-You want to try and generate a profit?
-You want to collect your favorite recipes in one place?
+Do you want to try and generate a profit?
+Do you want to collect your favorite recipes in one place?
 No matter what your reason is, the important thing is staying focused on your theme.
 People often make the mistake of trying to be more than one thing, and all that results in is a diluted blog that won’t reach your target audience as effectively.

 One of my favorite personal blogs is Sandra Sallin's Apart from my Art.
 Sandra is a gifted storyteller and her husband takes wonderful photos of her that accompany each one.
 The gorgeous header at the top of Sandra's website is her art.

 A professional blog is similar to a personal one, but it is created with the intention of generating a profit.
 This manifests itself in either advertisements or often times offering various services to their readers.
 While it is still important to represent yourself on a professional blog, the bar is set much higher regarding what you can say.
 Your personal blog might be the perfect place to discuss your obsession with Friends, but a professional blog isn’t necessarily the place to discuss such things.
 Or maybe it is.
 There aren't really rules for blogs.
 That's the best part!